chrisbuttery/mint-sandbox/README.md

 Create a local site named: `http://local.mint-sandbox.com`.

+Then from the root of the project (where the main `component.json` file is):

 1. Run `component install` to pull down all the awesome dependencies.
 2. Run `component build` to bundle these up into a juicy script.